 Payday schedules are according to the employee's classification.
 Exempt employees are paid on the 15th day of every month.
 If the 15th falls on a weekend it will revert back to the Friday before the 15th.
 Non-exempt employees are paid twice per month.
 The first payroll is on the 15th day of every month.
 If the 15th falls on the weekend it will revert back to the Friday before the 15th.
 The second payroll will be on the last day of the month.
-Again if the last day falls on the weekend it will revert back to the Friday before the last day of the month.
+Again, if the last day falls on the weekend it will revert back to the Friday before the last day of the month.
 This may be adjusted for holidays.

 Paychecks will not be released to any person other than the District employee named on the check without the employee's written authorization.
+Employees are responsible for regularly reviewing the accuracy of their pay statement.